brunosan/cv/index.md

  >Director of Science and Technology.
  >Visiting Scholar at the [Environmental Change Inititative](http://environmentalchange.nd.edu/) (University of Notre Dame).

->Gain is a private sector led non-profit focused on resiliance to climate change.
-Responsible for developing a global framework, at the country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
+>Gain is a private sector led non-profit focused on resilience to climate change.
+Responsible for developing a global framework, at the country level, to measure Vulnerability to Climate Change and Readiness to successfully implement Adaptation projects.
 Responsible for Data Analysis, Visualization, coordination of the global consultation process, Website implementation, documentation and communication strategy: [index.gain.org](http://index.gain.org)

 **The National Academies on Science, Engineering and Medicine, Washington, D.C.** (2010)
 > Science and Technology Policy Fellow.
-Advisory and Coordination setting the priorities framework of invesment on Research (Decadal Survey).
+Advisory and Coordination setting the priorities framework of investment on Research (Decadal Survey).

 >Awarded [Mirzayan Fellowship](http://sites.nationalacademies.org/PGA/policyfellows/index.htm).
-Project Management on: NASA decadal strategic reccomendation, Crowdsourcing tools.
+Project Management on: NASA decadal strategic recommendation, Crowdsourcing tools.

 **US Naval Research Laboratory, Washington, D.C.**  (2010-2008)
 > NASA Contractor at [NRL](http://www.nrl.navy.mil/), Research Assistant Professor from George Mason University.

 > Worked at the Space Science Division of the Naval Research Laboratory.
 Worked with Satellite and rocket missions.
-Calibration data analisys, and visualizations.
+Calibration data analysis, and visualizations.

 **Institute for Astrophysics, University of Göttingen, Germany** (2008)
 > [IAG](http://www.uni-goettingen.de/en/203293.html) Postdoc Researcher.
 Principal Investigator and Project manager for ground-based telescopes.
 Lead on IYA2009 (International Development on Scientific cooperation on society outreach).